Iron Deficiency and Fertility

 Heme Vs. Non-Heme

 Heme iron is the more easily absorbed form of iron, and is typically found in animal sources.
 Non-heme iron is more difficult for your body to absorb, and comes from plant-based sources.
 Although heme iron is more absorbable, research to date shows more benefit of non-heme iron when it comes to improving ovulation2.
 Nevertheless, both forms are fine to take and will likely provide benefit!
+Either way, and especially with non-heme forms of iron, you must ensure you are taking a high quality and highly absorbed form, which will minimize side effects.

 Other Considerations for Your Iron Supplementation